filberthiu/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 - I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
     - 🪙 **Primary Axis:** Median Salary (as a Clustered Column)
     - 👍 **Secondary Axis:** Skill Likelihood (as a Line with Markers)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+- To customise the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.

 ### 📊 Analysis

 #### 💡Insights

 - 💰 Higher median salaries are associated with skills like Python, Oracle, and SQL, suggesting their critical role in high-paying tech jobs.
-- 📉 Skills like PowerPoint and Word have the lowest median salaries and likelihood, indicating less specialization and demand in high-salary sectors.
+- 📉 Skills like PowerPoint and Word have the lowest median salaries and likelihood, indicating less specialisation and demand in high-salary sectors.

     ![2_Project_Analysis_Chart4.png](/0_Resources/Images/2_Project_Analysis_Chart4.png)

 ### 🤔So What

-- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximise their salary in the tech industry.

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
+I embarked on this Excel-based project to uncover valuable insights about the data science job market.
 By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.